 Table of contents

 One of my favourite Latin America hikes, however, is a lot further north in Guatemala.
-It’s easy to whizz through Central America without stopping to marvel at its Volcanic Arc, but doing so is certainly missing a treat.
-Although I had a fantastic time volcano boarding in Leon, Nicaragua last year, I’ve never actually hiked a volcano before, so when my hostel in Antigua recommended an Acatenango hike, I jumped at the chance.
+It’s easy to whizz through Central America without stopping to marvel at its Volcanic Arc, but doing so is certainly missing a treat – climbing at least one volcano should be on your Guatemala itinerary.
+Although I had a fantastic time volcano boarding in Leon, Nicaragua the year previously, I had actually never hiked a volcano before, so when my hostel in Antigua recommended an Acatenango hike, I jumped at the chance.

 The first two hours passed on a repeat cycle of the above.
 Despite the absolute inferno of each 20-30 minute trek, the complete elation felt when we reached a stop made each painful step a little bit more worthwhile.
 As we started to ascend higher, the views became more beautiful and we became more determined to reach the top and conquer Acatenango.